Supyire language: Vowels

 Supyire has 12 vowels in total, with seven oral vowels and five nasal vowels (which are indicated by an n after the vowel).
 Two oral vowels, /ɛ/ and /ɔ/ are not as well-established as the other five because the difference between /ɛ/ and /a/ is neutralized and, when speaking quickly, it is very difficult to distinguish between /ɑ/, a variant of /ɔ/, and /a/.
 It does appear that some speakers preferentially choose one pronunciation over the other, although some do use both pronunciations and some use a variant somewhere in the middle.

 Vowel harmony is also important in the Supyire language.
 This is done by harmonizing unstressed vowels with the initial stressed vowel if they both belong to the same root or have the same suffix.

 Syllables

 Supyire has a noticeable syllable structure that includes no closed syllables.
-In Supyire, syllables are most often either CV or CVV although the pronouns u and uru both begin with a vowel syllable.
+In Supyire, syllables are most often either CV or CVV although the pronouns u and uru both begin with a vowel.
 Supyire words also tend to have only one stressed syllable in every root.
 Stress is most often placed on the initial syllable of a root although many roots exist with no stress on the first syllable.
 Affixes and other grammatical sounds, such as those that indicate pronouns, do not have stress.